jwcain/SMU_ResourceManager/README.txt

   A Makefile is provided to compile the program.
   The program is compiled to "ResourceManager"
   The program is a command line/terminal program
-  No arguments from command line are taken
+  No arguments from command line are taken, but the program takes input from standard in.

 INFO:
   The code was developed and tested on MTU's linux server colossus.it.mtu.edu